-We duly note on our family law website at the Somerville Law Office of Rajeh A. Saadeh that a New Jersey parent has a constitutional right to live wherever he or she pleases.
+We duly note on our family law website at the Bridgewater Law Office of Rajeh A. Saadeh that a New Jersey parent has a constitutional right to live wherever he or she pleases.

 That prerogative comes with a caveat, though, where children are concerned.
 When a mom or dad with custody of the kids seeks to relocate, the interests of a noncustodial parent are also implicated.
 And, of course, the children’s best interests must be closely considered.

 We last took a studied look at New Jersey parental relocation in a firm blog post some time back.
 We spotlighted in our September 28 entry from 2017 a state Supreme Court ruling that brought kids’ best interests to the fore in any judicial analysis concerning a parent’s sought relocation.
 Former state law presumed a move with kids was acceptable when a parent was acting for a good-faith reason and relocation wasn’t deemed overtly harmful to a divorced couple’s children.